Octagon-simon/coding-blocks/README.txt

 MANAGE CODE SNIPPETS

-1. Head Over to All Snippets page to view existing code snippets.
+1. Head Over to the All Snippets page to view existing code snippets.
-2. Click on the Copy button to Copy the shortcode for the snippet.
+2. You can click on the Copy button to copy the shortcode for the snippet.
-3. Click on the Edit button to edit a code snippet.
+3. You can click on the Edit button to edit a code snippet.
-4. Click on the Delete button to delete a code snippet.
+4. You can click on the Delete button to delete a code snippet.

 EDIT CODE SNIPPET

-1. Head Over to All Snippets page to view existing code snippets.
+1. Head Over to the All Snippets page to view existing code snippets.
 2. Click on the Edit button to redirect you to the edit page.
 3. On the Edit page, change the title for the snippet.
-3. change the Language you're working with.
+3. Change the Language you're working with.
 4. Modify the code in the code box and when you're done, click on Update.

 EMBED CODE SNIPPET

-1. Head Over to All Snippets page to view existing code snippets.
+1. Head Over to the All Snippets page to view existing code snippets.
-2. Click on the Copy button to Copy the shortcode for the snippet.
+2. Click on the Copy button to copy the shortcode for the snippet.
 3. In any of your wordpress posts, place the copied shortcode & save the post.
-4. Open the post to see the snippet embedded right where you want it.
+4. Preview the post to see the snippet embedded right where you want it.

 == Installation ==